 top of page

-Beyond her work as a filmmaker, Chrissy is a tireless advocate for Deaf and hard-of-hearing children, dedicated to promoting the importance of implementing accessibility and signed languages.
-She is originally from Maryland and has three older sisters in STEM, a bunny, and a working service dog.
-She volunteers actively in her community, participating in item drives, teaching sign language to children, and supporting the LA animal shelter.
+Beyond work as a filmmaker, Chrissy is a tireless advocate for disabled children, actively championing the implementation of accessibility and signed languages.
+She dedicates her time to initiatives such as participating in item drives, teaching sign language to children, and supporting the LA animal shelter.
+Chrissy's passion for fostering inclusivity stems from her personal experiences as a Disabled Queer woman, shaping her storytelling prowess and infusing her narratives with a distinct perspective.

 "Anyone can be left out of history.
 I am compelled to reveal and celebrate marginalized peoples whose stories have not been told.
 A multi-level cinema that engages them viscerally and intellectually activates my audiences."